 A jigsaw is also called a saber saw.
 It is actually a kind of a reciprocating saw.
-They are preferred for more of a delicate work such as home projects including making toy models etc. However, Reciprocating saws are usually used for breaking and demolition related works.
+They are preferred for more of delicate work such as home projects including making toy models etc. However, these saws are usually used for breaking and demolition related works.
 They are powerful enough to cut through almost anything in its way.

 Woodworkers prefer them for use on lumbers with lot of nails embedded in it.
 While contractors and mesons use them with special saw blades to cut through hard materials such as concrete.
 Another thing that makes the jigsaw different from a typical reciprocating saw its flexibility.

 Jigsaws are flexible enough to cut straight as well as curved.
 They are also able to provide crosscuts and purge cuts.
-However, reciprocating saws are only limited to straight cuts only.
+However, these saws are only limited to straight cuts only.
 In this article, you’ve got enough info on How to use a reciprocating saw.

 Are reciprocating saws dangerous?